deathtothecorporation/plunder-docs/sire/intro.md

 * `;` is a comment in Sire. used here, it'll be to explain what's happening inline
 * The arrow keys won't work in the REPL.
 Use backspace.
 If you get into a strange state with carriage returns and are unable to backspace, just hit return a few times, ignore any errors, and start again.
 * The REPL will print ASCII values of integers.
 If you enter `65` you'll get back `%A`.
 Don't think about this too much yet.
 We'll cover this in detail on the next page.
+* There is no input prompt in the REPL.
+And the result of the previous computation (after hitting `enter`) is just printed out on the next line.
+So if you're only reading and not following along live in the REPL, generally the first line of text you see in a code block is the user input, and the lines following it is the result of hitting the `enter` key.
+* The single-character "symbolic operators" you'll see here are referred to as _runes_.
+They are core syntactic elements that perform various functions in Sire, like function application and data structure definition.

 ### Top-level binding - `=`